 Image © Lorna Griffiths

-The Holme Pit pond is managed by a very active fishing group, working closely with Nottinghamshire Wildlife Trust and Nottingham City Council.
+The Holme Pit pond is managed by a very active fishing group, working closely with Nottingham City Council.
 Like fishing and interested in finding out more?
 Visit the Holme Pit Action Group website.

 Look to your left as you walk down the path - the steep embankment (cliff face) is actually officially recognised as a Site of Special Scientific Interest (SSSI) as it had very interesting geological features.
 'Gypsum strata' is the name of the special type of rock that is exposed here, and the interesting rock formations can be seen easily from the path.